-It’s super-easy to start accepting contactless payments right away with the new Square contactless and chip reader.
+It’s super-easy to start accepting contactless payments right away with the Square contactless and chip reader.
 All you do is ring up a purchase, look for the green light to appear on the reader, and then have the customer hold the phone over the reader to pay.
-Here’s a quick video to talk you through how to accept Apple Pay or Android Pay and other contactless payments with the Square contactless and chip reader.
+Here’s a quick video to talk you through how to accept Apple Pay, Android Pay, Samsung Pay, and other contactless payments with the Square contactless and chip reader.

 Train yourself and your employees

-Once your new reader is all set up, do some practice runs.
+Once your new reader’s all set up, do some practice runs.
 That way, when you have a line of customers, you’re well versed on the process.
 We have a handy cheat sheet for how to accept contactless payments, which you can circulate to your staff (or place behind the counter for quick reference).

 Put the reader in a good spot.

 The ideal place to put your chip card and contactless reader is halfway between you and customers.
-That way, they can easily insert chip cards, tap contactless cards or hold up their mobile devices to pay.
+That way, they can easily dip chip cards or hold up their mobile devices to pay.
 Here’s an example of an ideal setup:

 Let people know you accept mobile payments.

 To get more people to pay via their mobile devices (and hence, move your line faster), you need to let them know that you accept contactless payments.
-Both Apple Pay and Android Pay have kits you can download that contain things like register decals.
+Both Apple Pay and Google Pay have kits you can download that contain things like register decals.
 You can also get creative and make your own signage, like The Pour Coffee in Panama City Beach, Florida.

-Contactless payments are the fastest, most secure way to pay.
+Contactless payments are the fastest, most secure way to take in-person payments.
 With the Square contactless and chip reader, you’ll be up and running with mobile payments in no time — offering the best checkout experience possible for your customers.